colderleo/hugepage_text_segment/README.md

 ## Summary
-This is a lib tool for mapping text segment to hugepage, in order to reduce cache miss.
+This is a lib tool for mapping text segment to hugepage, in order to reduce tlb miss.

 Tested in linux x86-64 centos7/debian/ubuntu